 Should I start a blog on WordPress (and is WordPress free)?

 Of course there are other CMS options you can look into (such as Wix, Squarespace, Tumblr, Blogger, Medium or Ghost), but I strongly recommend setting up a self-hosted WordPress blog as it’s the most sustainable, long-term CMS.
-It’s free to use (you’ll just need a web hosting plan) and really the only option worth considering if you’re starting a blog with the eventual goal of making money in some way, shape or form.
+Using WordPress, you can start a blog for free (you’ll just need a web hosting plan to get your blog live) and it’s really the only option worth considering if you’re starting a blog with the eventual goal of making money in some way, shape or form.

 What if I want to create a blog with Wix instead?

-While I’m a major advocate of using self-hosted WordPress to start a blog (especially if you want to maximize your ability to make money from your blog in the long-term), it’s still possible to use a CMS platform like Wix for your blog instead.
+While I’m a major advocate of using self-hosted WordPress to start a blog (especially if you want to maximize your ability to figure out how to make money blogging in the long-term), it’s still possible to use a CMS platform like Wix for your blog instead.
 However, one of the major considerations to keep in mind with using Wix to make a blog, is that you won’t get the benefit of having the world’s most flexible, functional CMS (WordPress) at your fingertips.
-And that flexibility pays off big time when it comes to creating a blog that can deliver a great experience for your future readers—and also give you the most opportunities to monetize your content.
+And that flexibility pays off big time when it comes to creating a blog that can deliver a great experience for your future readers—and also give you the most opportunities to monetize your great content.